-Ultimately, like many risk issues, our legal framework sets rather vague standards to be achieved but rarely dictates precisely how organisations should satisfy their obligations.
-This is a deliberate strategy to ensure that legislation is flexible enough to allow duty holders with differing risks and resources to find and apply a range of control solutions across a variety of situations, through the use of a risk based approach.
+Our legal framework often sets vague standards to be achieved but rarely dictates precisely how organisations should satisfy their obligations.
+This is a deliberate strategy to ensure that legislation is flexible enough to allow duty holders with differing risks and resources to find and apply a range of control solutions across a variety of situations, using a risk-based approach.
 For example, it would be unreasonable to expect a temporary car park in a field for a summer fete to maintain the same level of safety provisions implemented as a city centre multi-storey car park.